Small but mighty, the Serama lays claim to the smallest chicken globally and one of the most expensive!

 They have a very upright ‘V’ posture; even their tail feathers are upright.
-They look permanently alert and ‘on guard’ and so was given the nicknames of ‘toy soldier’ or ‘fearless warrior’.
+They look permanently alert and ‘on guard’ and were given the nicknames of ‘toy soldier’ or ‘fearless warrior.’

-They have a short back; in fact there is little room between the body and tail feathers.
+They have a short back; there is little room between the body and tail feathers.
 They are very muscular birds.
-The shoulders are set high and the wings are held perpendicular and should almost touch the ground.
+The shoulders are set high, and the wings are held perpendicular and should almost touch the ground.

 The breast is full and proud, extending well past the head of the bird.

-The Serama has three separate standards depending on where you are located (Malaysian, US and UK).
+The Serama has three separate standards depending on where you are located (Malaysian, US, and the UK).

-The Malaysian standard is somewhat confusing to most westerners since it is classified according to shape (slim, apple, ball, dragon etc.).
-In order to make this more intuitive for people not familiar with the types, the American standard was written as a combination of ‘slim’ and ‘apple’.
+The Malaysian standard is somewhat confusing to most westerners since it is classified according to shape (slim, apple, ball, dragon, etc.).

-They were accepted into the American Poultry Association in 2011 – white being accepted at that time.
-Since then black has been accepted in 2018.
+They accepted them into the American Poultry Association in 2011 – white being accepted at that time.
+Since then, black have been accepted in 2018.